saimtiaz/ur5_collision_avoidance/README.md

 	1. x y z qx qy qz qw

 ## Point Cloud Scan
+1. IN DEVELOPMENT

 ## Point Cloud Cluster Extraction
+1. IN DEVELOPMENT

 ## Cluster to Collision Object Extraction
+1. This section will convert point cloud data into collision objects that are usable by CollisionIK
+1. This code will automatically populate CollisionIK with the collision objects

+1. Navigate and source to catkin_ws:
+	1. Launch the cluster to collision object script:
+        ```bash
+    	rosrun cluster cluster2obj.py
+        ```

 ## Robot Movement with CollisionIK

 1. Navigate to catkin_ws/src/relaxed_ik_ros1/relaxed_ik_core/config/info_files/ur5_info.yaml